MicrosoftDocs/quantum-docs/articles/azure-quantum-job-costs.md

 ![The Job Details pane for a quantum job, with the Cost Estimation tab selected](./media/job-costs/job-cost-details.png)

 How to interpret the Cost Estimation table columns:
-- `Dimension`: The name of the dimension you are charged for by the provider.
-This represents an aspect of the job that you run that you are billed for.
+- `Dimension`: The name of the dimension you're charged for by the provider.
 - `Unit Price`: The cost of one unit of the dimension.
 - `Consumed Units`: How many units of the dimension the job consumed.
-- `Billed Units`: How many units you were actually billed for.
+- `Billed Units`: How many units you were billed for.
 In some cases, this column may be less than _Consumed Units_ if the providers billing plan offers an amount of included free usage or is credits-based.
 This column may also be less than _Consumed Units_ in the event that a provider has a minimum job cost and the actual units consumed were less than required to satisfy the requirement.
 - `Estimated Cost`: The estimated cost for this dimension, and equals `[Billed Units] * [Unit Price]`

 The total row at the bottom shows the total cost of all dimensions for processing the job.